afontana405/Windows-sys-audit/README.md

    `powershell -ExecutionPolicy Bypass -File ./inventory.ps1`

 3. **View the results**:
-   The output of the system audit will be saved in within `Documents/software_inventory`.
+   The output of the system audit will be saved within `Documents/software_inventory`.

 ## Features